 In your rubble, kids play football,

-with a ball made of fabric and balloon;
+with a ball made of fabric and balloons;

-they find scraps joy despite they days and weeks
+they find scraps of joy despite the days and weeks

 that stretch ahead without a future.